 - (c) Find the project inconsistent with this Compatibility Plan.
 In making a finding of inconsistency, the ALUC shall note the specific conflicts on which it based its determination of inconsistency. - 2.10.2 Response Time: In responding to land use actions other than general plans submitted for review, the policy of the ALUC is that: - (a) Reviews of projects forwarded to the ALUC for a consistency determination shall be completed within 60 days of the date of "project submittal," as defined in Paragraph (b) below.
 This response period does not begin until a complete application and all information necessary for accomplishment of the project review have been submitted to the ALUC (Pub.
 Util.
 Code §21675.2(a) and 21676(d)). - (b) The date of "project submittal" shall be the date on which all applicable project submittal information, as listed in Policy 2.7.2, is received by the ALUC staff and the ALUC staff has determined the application to be complete (also see Policy 2.3.2).
 Not later than 30 calendar days after the ALUC has received an application, the ALUC staff shall determine in writing whether the application is complete and shall immediately transmit the determination to the local agency.
-If the written determination, and the application includes a statement that it is an application for a consistency determination, the application, a new 30-day period shall begin, during which the ALUC staff shall determine the completeness of the application.
-If the application is determined not to be complete and indicate the manner in which the application can be made complete by providing a list and thorough description of the specific information needed to complete the application for a determination for a determination for a determined not complete. - (c) If the ALUC fails to make a determination within 60 days after ALUC staff has determined the application to be complete, the proposed land use action shall be deemed consistent with this Compatibility Plan unless the local agency agrees in writing to an extension beyond 60 days or so states at an ALUC public hearing on the action. - (d) Regardless of any action or failure to act on the part of the ALUC, the proposed land use action still must comply with other applicable local, state, and federal laws and regulations. - (e) The local agency shall be notified of the ALUC's determination in writing.
+If the written determination of completeness of the application is not made within 30 days after receipt of the application, and the application includes a statement that it is an application for a consistency determination, the application shall be determined complete.
+Upon receipt of any resubmittal of the application, a new 30-day period shall begin, during which the ALUC staff shall determine the completeness of the application.
+If the application is determined not to be complete, the ALUC staff's determination shall specify those parts of the application that are incomplete and indicate the manner in which the application can be made complete by providing a list and thorough description of the specific information needed to complete the application for a determination of consistency. - (c) If the ALUC fails to make a determination within 60 days after ALUC staff has determined the application to be complete, the proposed land use action shall be deemed consistent with this Compatibility Plan unless the local agency agrees in writing to an extension beyond 60 days or so states at an ALUC public hearing on the action. - (d) Regardless of any action or failure to act on the part of the ALUC, the proposed land use action still must comply with other applicable local, state, and federal laws and regulations. - (e) The local agency shall be notified of the ALUC's determination in writing.